Bookie Profits Await This 2019 College Bowl Season

 Because Tier 4 Bowls include unknown teams, they can hurt a per head bookie’s quest for profit.
 Professional football bettors make money off non-popular games with unknown teams.
 Tough to find information leads to faulty betting lines.
 Pros take advantage of this, so it’s important to be on the alert.

 Unless you’re comfortable with spreads on Tier 4 games, be sure to assign betting limits.
 With PayPerHead’s comprehensive sportsbook software, that’s easy to do.

 Tier 3: Non-Pro Sports Bettors Know At Least One of the Teams

 Sportsbook operators can find bookie profit in Tier 3 Bowls.
 Tier 3 Bowls include at least one well-known team.
-See below for Athlon’s current list of Tier 3 Bowl Games.
+See below for Athlon’s current list of 2019 Tier 3 College Football Bowl Games.

 Boca Raton Bowl – Temple vs Central Michigan